Find answers to common questions about our mobile notary and apostille services

 A loan signing agent is a notary public with specialized training in handling real estate loan documents.
 We guide borrowers through mortgage, refinance, and home equity loan document packages, ensuring all signatures and initials are completed correctly and returned to the title company or lender promptly.

 Yes!
-We are a California Secretary of State commissioned notary public with a $15,000 surety bond (required by law) and $100,000 Errors & Omissions (E&O) insurance for your protection.
+We are a Georgia Secretary of State commissioned notary public with a $15,000 surety bond (required by law) and $100,000 Errors & Omissions (E&O) insurance for your protection.
 We are also a National Notary Association Certified Signing Agent with background screening and continuing education.

-California law prohibits notaries from notarizing documents for immediate family members, including spouses, children, parents, and siblings.
+Georgia law prohibits notaries from notarizing documents for immediate family members, including spouses, children, parents, and siblings.
 This prevents conflicts of interest and ensures impartiality.
 We can refer you to another qualified notary if you need documents notarized for family members.

 The signer must be able to communicate directly with the notary in a language both parties understand.
 If the signer doesn't speak English and the notary doesn't speak the signer's language, a qualified interpreter may be present.
 However, the notary must still be able to communicate with the signer to verify their understanding and willingness to sign.